Collective Bargaining Process: Federal

 - There are three subject areas of collective bargaining: mandatory, permissive and illegal.
 See Types of Bargaining Subjects.

 - Good-faith bargaining is evaluated based on a party's total overall conduct during the negotiations, both at and away from the bargaining table.
 Certain employer conduct is automatically defined as a refusal to bargain, such as unilaterally changing work conditions without first bargaining with the union, refusing to discuss mandatory subjects of bargaining and insisting on a nonmandatory subject of bargaining as a condition to reaching an agreement.
 See The Good-Faith Bargaining Requirement.

-- When a collective bargaining agreement expires, the terms of the contract survive the expiration of the agreement.
+- When a collective bargaining agreement expires, most of the terms of the contract survive the expiration of the agreement.
 An employer may not make unilateral changes without first bargaining with the union.
 See Expiration/Termination of a Collective Bargaining Agreement.